Sabatha/hello-word/README.md

 # hello-word
-A repository for hello world
+A repository for hello worldz
+This is a bit about myself, Sabatha Luthuli